TheDinner22/obi/code/git branches.md

 To delete a brach, you can call `git branch -d some/name-here`

+### deleting remote branches

 after deleting a brach locally, you can remove it from your remote by calling

 >
 > `git push origin :branch1`
 >

+that is sort of like pushing the deletion to your remote.
+What about pulling a deletion down from a remote?

+If you delete a remote (maybe from github or from another device), it will still show up locally unless you call the `git fetch --prune` command.